vitor-siqueira/vitor-siqueira/README.md

-### Vitor Siqueira - [Data Scientist] 👋
+### Vitor Siqueira - [Data Engineer] 👋

-## I'm a student of data science and who loves to be in constant learning!
+## I'm a student of data engineering and who loves to be in constant learning!

-- 💻 I’m currently studying as a Data Science
+- 💻 I’m currently studying as a Data Engineering at SoulCode Academy
 - 📈 I’m constantly learning and Improving my skills 🤣

 ### Connect with me: